fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     store all the instances in the tree: this approach allows it to use limited memory, while handling huge datasets.

-Mean-Shift

-:   This algorithm starts by
+Mean-Shift: This algorithm starts by
     placing a circle centered on each instance; then for each circle it computes the mean of all the instances located within it, and it shifts the circle so that it is centered on the mean.
 Next, it